 - Waiting period for pre-existing conditions no longer than 6 months

-Please see the University Health Services Manoa site for more details.
+Go to University Health Services Manoa for more details.

-HELP Students also have the option of purchasing HTH Worldwide Insurance from our program to fulfill their Medical Insurance requirement.
+HELP Students also have the option of purchasing Geoblue International Student Health Insurance from our program to fulfill their Medical Insurance requirement.
 It is one of the most affordable plans for international students and is highly recommended.
-The cost as of August 1, 2020 is $180 per month or $210 for two months (1 HELP 8-week term).
+The cost as of August 1, 2020 is $180 per month or $360 for two months (1 HELP 8-week term).
 If you would like to enroll in this plan, please contact the HELP Office for a registration form.

 7. Full payment of tuition and fees

 Upon acceptance, you will receive an invoice for tuition & fees.

 *#5-7 are not required for the initial application process, but are due before orientation day.
 Please see Tuition & Fees for tuition due dates.